tahagoksoy/test-backend-prod/README.md

-# test-backend-prod
+# This is prod environment repository for backend written in python.
- python Code for MTC
+The infra last modified by: Taha Goksoy